zytedata/zyte-common-items/docs/reference/pages.rst

 If you do not want :class:`~web_poet.page_inputs.http.HttpResponse` as input, you can inherit from :class:`~zyte_common_items.BasePage` instead.

+Your subclasses should also inherit generic classes :class:`web_poet.pages.Returns` and :class:`zyte_common_items.HasMetadata` to indicate their item and metadata classes.

 .. autoclass:: zyte_common_items.BasePage(**kwargs)
    :show-inheritance:
    :members: no_item_found